psathyrella/partis/docs/subcommands.md

 This is nevertheless a thoroughly reasonably way to get a rough idea of the lineage structure of your sample.
 After running vsearch clustering, you can always pass families of interest (e.g. with `--seed-unique-id`) to the more accurate clustering method.

-##### `--get-selection-metrics` option and `get-selection-metrics` action

-Calculate quantities for prediction of BCR fitness/affinity.
-At the moment these are by default local branching index and ratio (lbi and lbr), and AA distance to clonal family consensus sequence.
-Constructs a phylogenetic tree and uses it to calculate lbi and lbr for each cluster in the best partition that's larger than --min-tree-metric-cluster-size (default), and any additional clusters specificied by --write-additional-cluster-annotations, --calculate-alternative-annotations, --min-largest-cluster-size, etc., or restricted with --cluster-index.
-Since we want this to be fast enough to run on all the families in a large repertoire, this uses a fairly heuristic approach to calculating trees.
-If this is run in the context of partitioning (so there's a clustering path available from hierarchical agglomeration), then that clustering path is used as the starting point for the tree.
-It is then refined by replacing any subtrees stemming from large multifurcations with a subtree inferred using FastTree (for instance, the first clustering step is to merge all sequences with similar inferred naive sequences, which results in such subtrees).
-If no clustering path information is available, FastTree is used to infer the tree for the entire cluster.
-If you'd like a more accurate tree, you can infer it separately using your program of choice, and pass it as a newick file to `get-selection-metrics` using `--treefname`.
-This more accurate approach is highly recommended if you care very much about the accuracy of the tree-based metrics, although the default approach is fine for getting a general sense of the data.

-If you'd like a modern, browser-based package for visualizing the families and their trees and annotations, have a look at our other project, [Olmsted](http://www.olmstedviz.org/).

 ##### ignore smaller clusters

 If you're mostly interested in larger clonal families, you can tell it to cluster as normal for several partitition steps, then discard smaller families (for a description of partition steps, see the paper).
 Any large families will have accumulated appreciable size within the first few partition steps, and since most real repertoires are dominated by smaller clusters, this will dramatically decrease the remaining sample size.
 This is turned on by setting `--small-clusters-to-ignore <sizes>`, where `<sizes>` is either a colon-separated list of clusters sizes (e.g. `1:2:3`) or an inclusive range of sizes (e.g. `1-10`).
 The number of steps after which these small clusters are removed is set with `--n-steps-after-which-to-ignore-small-clusters <n>` (default 3).